openjdk/guide/src/guide/working-with-pull-requests.md

    If your PR is targeting some other branch than `master`, make sure to merge the correct upstream branch (the target branch).
 Verify that your PR doesn't include changes from some other branch (e.g. `master`) that aren't supposed to be there.

-   If there are upstream changes that might affect your change, it's likely a good idea to rerun relevant testing as well.
-The [GHA testing](#github-actions) that's done automatically by [GitHub](https://github.com) should only be seen as a smoke test that finds the most severe problems with your change.
+   Once changes have been merged rerun all relevant testing even if you think nothing in the merge affected your change.
+The [GHA testing](#github-actions) that's done automatically by [GitHub](https://github.com) should only be seen as a smoke test that finds the most severe problems.
 It's highly unlikely that it will test your actual change in any greater detail - or even at all execute the code that you have changed in most cases.

 #. **Integrate your change**